luketheobscure/luketheobscure.github.io/_posts/2014-09-04-debugging.md

 Here's a little story about an elusive Swift/CoreData bug I came across and how I got to the bottom of things.

-##Green, Red, Refactor?
+## Green, Red, Refactor?

 I've been working on a small side project in Swift and I just got around to writing some unit tests.
-Up until this point it has mostly been proof-of-concept, so the code was prety rough and I was ready to start cleaning it up.
+Up until this point it has mostly been proof-of-concept, so the code was pretty rough and I was ready to start cleaning it up.
 One technique I used throughout my `NSManagedObject` classes looked something like this:

 {% highlight swift %}
 class func userWithUsername(username: String) -> User {